iQuixotic/bank-app/README.md

 ### Acknowledgements

 In this project, I chose a minimalistic styling scheme.
 My choice was to focus on showing off various animations, validation functions, and content-formating functions.
-I also placed heavy emphasis on making the mobile version have a mobile 'feel.'
+I also placed heavy emphasis on making the mobile version have a mobile feel.

 <hr>